a-l-h/splunk-app-proper-alerts/doc/overview.rst

 Index
 *****

-When there is no index specified in a search query, Splunk searches in all available indexes (depending on owner's role).
+When there is no index specified in a search query, Splunk searches in all available allowed indexes.
 This is not optimal in terms of resource usage and it is best practice to specify index(es) to be searched within the query.
-Searches that use alternate search commands in which index has not to be specified (e.g. dbxquery, inputlookup) are not taken into account (i.e. such queries are marked as having index specified). `Resource <https://docs.splunk.com/Documentation/Splunk/latest/Search/Writebettersearches#Restrict_searches_to_the_specific_index>`_
+Searches that use alternate search commands in which index has not to be specified (e.g. ``dbxquery``, ``inputlookup``) are not taken into account (i.e. such queries are marked as having index specified). `Resource <https://docs.splunk.com/Documentation/Splunk/latest/Search/Writebettersearches#Restrict_searches_to_the_specific_index>`_

 Runtime
 *******

-When Splunk takes so much time to execute the search that it has not finished when the next execution starts.
+When Splunk takes so much time to execute the query that search job is not finished when the alert's next run launches.

 Delay
 *****